 The bill amends the Arkansas Human Life Protection Act and the Arkansas Unborn Child Protection Act to introduce specific exceptions for abortions in cases of incest, rape, fetal abnormalities incompatible with life, and medical emergencies that threaten the health of the mother.
-The definition of "medical emergency" is expanded to include situations where an abortion is necessary to preserve the health of a pregnant woman, not just her life.
-This change is reflected in both acts, ensuring that the health of the mother is considered alongside her life in emergency situations.
+The definition of "medical emergency" is expanded to include conditions that endanger the health of a pregnant woman, not just her life.
+This change is reflected in both acts, where the language now specifies that an abortion may be necessary to preserve the "life or health" of the woman.

 Statutes affected: